Bielorusse/halftone/readme.md

 # Halftone

+### Introduction

+This is a python project where I play around with halftoning to render digital images with my [Axidraw](https://www.axidraw.com/) machine.
+See more results at: https://thibautvoirand.com/halftone/

  <img src="doc/20220401_halftone_harvey_keitel_smoke.jpg" width="50%"/>

-Playing around with halftoning.
-See more results at: https://thibautvoirand.com/halftone/
+### Description

 **Halftone theory**